kimlalman28/signafire/README.md

 		"location": "New York"
 	}**

+*It is assumed that indices that a user is given access to exists in the elasticsearch datastore*

 Running Application
 --------------
 Before running the application, in the root directory, at the command line, type